crawfordwebdev/wheres_my_dinner/README.md

 - Animal medicinal treatment log
 - Most recent records on details page with the ability to go to a records page for each data category
 - Back-end authorization on animals and their various logs
+- Replace the two button photo upload with one button